Saimurugeshwari/AIEXAM/README.md

     -Murugeshwari Subramanian
     -for the Google Cloud Agent Development Kit Hackathon -Special thanks to Google Cloud for the tools that made this possible.
+## Note:
+    -Due to security, API credentials are not stored in this repo.
+    -Google Cloud keys are securely accessed via Secret Manager at runtime.